filiksyos/androidtodo/work.md

 ### Next Steps

-The issue requires changes to the Postchain client library itself:
+The only real solution requires changes to the Postchain client library:

-1. **Short Term**
+1. **Short Term** (While Waiting for Postchain Fix)
-   - Continue showing user-friendly error messages
+   - Document the Postchain client limitations
-   - Document the issue for other developers
+   - Maintain clear user communication about the issue
-   - Monitor for Postchain client updates
+   - Keep monitoring for Postchain client updates

-2. **Long Term**
+2. **Long Term** (Dependent on Postchain Team)
-   - Work with Chromia team on client update
-   - Consider alternative blockchain client implementation
-   - Improve error handling architecture
+   - ❌ Cannot proceed until Postchain client is fixed
+   - ❌ No alternative solutions possible from our side
+   - ❌ Must wait for proper library update

+> 📢 **Final Note**: This issue will persist until the Postchain team addresses the fundamental flaws in their client library.
+No amount of application-level changes can resolve these underlying library issues.